datawowio/k_sequencing_gem/README/ai_docs.md

  - [ai_human]Standard Criteria & Human

 #### Create prediction
-**Note**: For creation of prediction the type of AI will be separated by token.
-Once, you sent request to server your token will be used for find type of AI automatically and you will get response upon your token type
+**Note**: For creation of prediction, a type of AI will be separated by token.
+Once, you sent request to server your token will be used for find AI'type automatically and you will get response upon your token type

 ```ruby
 params = { ..., token: '_token' }